-4. Air pollution causes around 40,000 early deaths a year in the UK
+4. Air pollution causes up to 36,000 early deaths a year in the UK

-Outdoor air pollution is responsible for the equivalent of 40,000 premature deaths a year in the UK, says the Royal College of Physicians and Royal College of Paediatrics and Child Health.
+Outdoor air pollution is responsible for the equivalent of up to 36,000 premature deaths a year in the UK, says the government's Committee on the Medical Effects of Air Pollutants (COMEAP).